awsdocs/amazon-inspector-user-guide/doc_source/inspector_runtime-behavior-analysis.md

 It is recommended that you uninstall this software from your assessment target if you are not using it, or contact the vendor to get an updated version of this software with DEP enabled\.

-## Software Without Stack Cookies<a name="stack-cookies-enabled"></a>

-This rule detects the presence of third\-party software that is compiled without support for stack cookies\.
-Stack cookies increase system security by defending against stack\-based buffer overflow and other memory corruption attacks\.

-**Important**
-In this release of Amazon Inspector, you can include in your assessment targets EC2 instances that are running either Linux\-based or Windows\-based operating systems\.
-During an assessment run, this rule generates findings **only** for the EC2 instances that are running Linux\-based operating systems\.
-This rule does NOT generate findings for EC2 instances that are running Windows\-based operating systems\.

-### Severity: Medium<a name="stack-cookies-enabled-severity"></a>

-### Finding<a name="stack-cookies-enabled-finding"></a>

-There are executable files running on your EC2 instance that do not support stack cookies\.

-### Resolution<a name="stack-cookies-enabled-resolution"></a>

-It is recommended that you uninstall this software from your assessment target if you are not using it, or contact the vendor to get an updated version of this software with stack cookies enabled\.

 ## Root Process with Insecure Permissions<a name="root-process-with-insecure-permissions"></a>

 This rule helps detect root processes that load modules that can be modified by unauthorized users\.